garboy/garboy.github.io/_posts/2020-01-18-pragmatic-unit-test-suite.md

 .
 Shouldn't know how it is persisted to the DB

 All the communication, persistation works should be done in application service, not in domain model itself.

+Unit test against domain logic should use output verification.